JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 desirable to revive my recollection of everything that happened in the house, on the evening of Miss Verinder’s birthday.
-And I venture to appeal to her late mother’s friends who were present on that occasion, to lend me the assistance of their memories—-”
+And I venture to appeal to her late mother’s friends who were present on that occasion, to lend me the assistance of their memories—”

 I had got as far as that in rehearsing my explanatory phrases, when I was suddenly checked by seeing plainly in Mr. Candy’s face that my